 - All IPv6 addresses must be formatted according to RFC 2373 "IPv6 Addressing Architecture," using 8 colon-separated 16-bit hexadecimal values.
 One double colon may be used in the address to indicate the appropriate number of zeros required to fill the undefined fields. - The switch must always be configured with a link-local address.
-Therefore any configuration process that enables IPv6 functionality, or assigns a global unicast address to the switch, including address auto-configuration or explicitly enabling IPv6 IPv6 (see "Configuring IPv6 Interface Settings" on page 604), will also automatically generate a link-local unicast address.
+Therefore, explicitly enabling IPv6 (see "Configuring IPv6 Interface Settings" on page 632) or manually assigning a global unicast address will also automatically generate a link-local unicast address.
 The prefix length for a link-local address is fixed at 64 bits, and the host portion of the default address is based on the modified EUI-64 (Extended Universal Identifier) form of the interface identifier (i.e., the physical MAC address).
 Alternatively, you can manually configure the link-local address by entering the full address with a network prefix in the range of FE80~FEBF. - To connect to a larger network with multiple subnets, you must configure a global unicast address.
-There are several alternatives to configuring this address type: - The global unicast address can be automatically configured by taking the network prefix from router advertisements observed on the local interface, and using the modified EUI-64 form of the interface identifier to automatically create the host portion of the address (see "Configuring IPv6 Interface Settings" on page 604). - It can be manually configured by specifying the entire network prefix and prefix length, and using the EUI-64 form of the interface identifier to automatically create the low-order 64 bits in the host portion of the address. - You can also manually configure the global unicast address by entering the full address and prefix length. - You can configure multiple IPv6 global unicast addresses per interface, but only one link-local address per interface. - If a duplicate link-local address is detected on the local segment, this interface is disabled and a warning message displayed on the console.
+There are several alternatives to configuring this address type: - It can be manually configured by specifying the entire network prefix and prefix length, and using the EUI-64 form of the interface identifier to automatically create the low-order 64 bits in the host portion of the address. - You can also manually configure the global unicast address by entering the full address and prefix length. - You can configure multiple IPv6 global unicast addresses per interface, but only one link-local address per interface. - If a duplicate link-local address is detected on the local segment, this interface is disabled and a warning message displayed on the console.
 If a duplicate global unicast address is detected on the network, the address is disabled on this interface and a warning message displayed on the console. - When an explicit address is assigned to an interface, IPv6 is automatically enabled, and cannot be disabled until all assigned addresses have been removed.